raph2d68/ML-project-road_seg/README.md

 $ python prediction.py
 ```

-**2. To run training and prediction, and make a submission from test images**
+**2. Run training and prediction, and make a submission from test images**

 Run the complete project
 ```